Swim star Aurélie Rivard named Canada’s flag bearer for closing ceremony of Paralympic Games

-Aurélie Rivard is young and talented and loaded with promise.
+Aurelie Rivard is young and talented and loaded with promise.

-And the triple-gold medalist in swimming is the perfect representation, said Chantal Petitclerc, of Canada’s rebuilding team that reached its goal of a top-16 finish at the Rio Paralympics.
+And the triple gold medallist in swimming is the perfect representation, said Chantal Petitclerc, of Canada’s rebuilding team that reached its goal of a top-16 finish at the Rio Paralympics.

 Rivard, a 20-year-old from Saint-Jean-sur-Richelieu, was chosen to carry Canada’s flag into Maracana Stadium for Sunday’s closing ceremonies of the Rio Paralympics, capping what will go down as a successful Games for both Canada and host Brazil.

 “She represents what we’re trying to say here,” said Petitclerc, Canada’s chef de mission.
 “This team is rebuilding.
-This team has a lot of young potential like Aurélie, who made it happen here.”
+This team has a lot of young potential like Aurelie, who made it happen here.”

 “The 29 medals means that the Games are tough,” Petitclerc said.
 “I think Paralympic athletes take great pride in knowing that they have to work so much harder than 20 years ago to get those Paralympic medals.

-“I wished for 32 [medals], but I’m really happy to see that the level of competition is so tough.”
+“I wished for 32 (medals), but I’m really happy to see that the level of competition is so tough.”

+China led all nations with 239 medals, followed by Britain with 147 and Ukraine with 117.

 Canada shone in the pool, on the track and on the road.
 Rivard led an eight-medal performance in swimming, Canada’s track and field team, led by Michelle Stilwell and Brent Lakatos, roared to eight medals.
 And cycling won nine medals.